 Granite’s evidence-based treatment program is customized to every patient based on their needs.
 We recognize that the needs related to Demerol withdrawal and treatment may differ from those of other opioids due to underlying conditions, necessary medication, and the potential for complications.
 Our founders developed the Granite Recovery Centers’ drug rehab program based on their own recovery journey.

-Every patient begins with a medically supervised detox protocol under close medical monitoring in a hospital setting.
+Every patient begins with a medically supervised detox protocol under close medical monitoring.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 Once you have safely completed the detox portion of your treatment, you will be ready to enter your designated inpatient treatment program.
 Each location is designed to be a tranquil environment conducive to healing.

 Programs at Granite Recovery Centers bring together everything you need to start your recovery journey.
 You will meet with our staff to come up with the right treatment plan for you.
 We do not believe that everyone’s recovery is the same.
 As such, you will not be limited to the amount of time you need to remain in treatment.